dfir-iris/iris-doc-src/docs/operations/modules/natives/IrisSeika.md

 This module offers an interface with Seika and IRIS to automatically enrich IOCs with Seika.io insight.
 The source code is available [here](https://github.com/dfir-iris/iris-seika-module).
-It is installed by default but needs to be configured to be enabled.
+It is installed by default but not registered and needs to be configured to be enabled.

 ## Features
 Two types of enrichment mechanism are proposed :